lisazumana03/prp372s-semester2-digitalportfolio/README.md

 <img width="1815" height="743" alt="image" src="https://github.com/user-attachments/assets/b87844dd-1c12-4121-ac12-93d8a974e447" />

 ### Reflection (STAR technique)
-**Situation:** I had to find a way to communicate queries to companies but I had to use formal tone.
+**Situation:** I had to find a way to communicate queries to companies using formal language.

 **Task:** I had to do this module so that I could learn how to communicate in the world of work.

 **Action:** I watch YT videos to learn more about formal tone when emailing or faxing company managers.

-**Result:** After I applied the formal tone, they answer my queries so that I would get clarity.
+**Result:** After I applied the formal tone, they answer my queries so that I would get clarity on anything I asked.

 ## Interview Skills
 ### Evidence: